Pumpkinhead98/populartypo/_posts/2020-11-15-fabulous-emancipation-of-font-the-typeface-of-birds-of-prey.md

 The main title of the film is written in big, bold customized **Monotype's Smart Sans** font.
 The customization of the font can be seen from illustrations of Harley's and Birds of Prey (Huntress, Black Canary, Cassandra and Officer Montoya) weapons hidden amongst the letters as a sort of "Easter Egg" for the fans.
 It is also an interesting way to introduce the characters that are otherwise not featured in the poster (or at least not in all the poster versions).

-Furthermore, the movie's impressive subtitle, custom made Pentagram's Hysteria Hand perfectly captures Harley Quinn's manic nature.
+Furthermore, the movie's impressive subtitle, custom made Pentagram's **Hysteria Hand** perfectly captures Harley Quinn's manic nature.
 The script, handwritten, font that looks like it was scribbled in haste, is meant to reference Harley's unhinged mind.
-The designer of the font, from Pentagram, Emily Oberman, said the font is meant to look "off kilter (yet optimistic) like handwritting that fell into a vat of Gotham's most toxic acid".
+The designer of the font, from Pentagram, Emily Oberman, said the font is meant to look "off kilter (yet optimistic) like **handwriting that fell into a vat of Gotham's most toxic acid**".

 **QUIRKY DESIGN:**